 Can I deduct union dues, and where do I enter them in TurboTax?

-Tip: Include assessments for benefits paid to unemployed union members, but not the portion that provides funds for sick, accident, or death benefits.
+Continue following the on-screen instructions, and eventually you'll come to the Job-Related Expenses screen.
+Here's where you enter your union dues plus initiation fees.
+You can include assessments for benefits paid to unemployed union members, but not the portion that provides funds for sick, accident, or death benefits.

 Note: Job-related expenses (including union dues) are not fully deductible, as they are subject to the 2% rule.
 More info